 The Risk of TheftThe Risk of Theft

-A less talked about the issue with fixer-upper projects is security.
-Homes can be particularly venerable during renovations, with doors and windows often being left open as contractors come and go.
+A less-talked-about issue with fixer-upper projects is security.
+Homes can be particularly venerable during renovations, with doors and windows often left open as contractors come and go.
 Massive job losses in the wake of the pandemic have certainly made people more desperate, and a home in the process of renovation makes for a tempting target.